commschamp/cc.vcpkg/README.md

 # vcpkg-configuration.json

-To use this registry, you have to follow the instructions mentioned in [custom registries](https://learn.microsoft.com/en-us/vcpkg/users/registries).
+To use this registry, you have to follow the instructions mentioned in [Using Registries](https://learn.microsoft.com/en-us/vcpkg/users/registries) page.
-Usually you will use something as the following:
 ```json
 {
     "default-registry": {